Birajit Sinha: Other activities

-Birajit Sinha is engaged with various social activities.
-He is the Founder President of ASHRAY – a registered social voluntary organisation working on the program areas of healthcare, welfare and national development.
+Birajit Sinha is engaged in various social activities.
+He is the founding president of ASHRAY – a registered social voluntary organisation working in the areas of healthcare, welfare and national development.
 He is also involved with health camps and blood donation camps in rural and remote tribal areas.
-He is the Vice President of the Committee for National Integration, a national based organisation that promotes national integration and communal harmony.
+He is the Vice President of the Committee for National Integration, a national-based organisation that promotes national integration and communal harmony.
 He was awarded the Rashtriya Ekta Puraskar in 2000 for outstanding contributions to communal harmony in Tripura.

+On several occasions, Birajit Sinha has demanded a railway station in Kailashahar as well as the reopening of the airport in Kailashahar.
+He has constantly raised matters of his constituency in and outside the Assembly.

+Birajit Sinha has raised many corruption issues in Tripura.
+In October 2014, he held a daylong siege around the NRHM office in Kailasahar after irregularities of 32 crores were unearthed.

+In early 2025, Birajit Sinha raised the issue of illegal embankments built by Bangladesh around the borders of Tripura in the Tripura Legislative Assembly after which the central and state government stepped in to take action.
+His initiative as an MLA was crucial in handling the international border matter.

+In December 2025, an FIR was registered against Tripura Cabinet Minister Tinku Roy who was alleged to have forged his educational qualifications and hid his criminal cases in his election affidavit in 2023.